nvs581/Transfer-Ownership/README.md

 This sequence of steps allows the application to efficiently handle the file ownership transfer process in Google Drive.

-Acknowledgments
+## Acknowledgments

-This project is based on google-drive-ownership-transfer by arexonmortel.
-Thank you for the original work!
+This project is based on [google-drive-ownership-transfer](https://github.com/arexonmortel/google-drive-ownership-transfer) by [arexonmortel](https://github.com/arexonmortel).
+We appreciate their contributions and the groundwork they have laid for this project.